Epclusa: 7 things you should know

 - Velpatasvir works by interfering with a protein, called HCV NS5A that is needed by the virus to replicate itself.

 - Sofosbuvir is a prodrug that is converted to its pharmacologically active form (GS-461203), which inhibits an RNA-dependent polymerase called HCV NS5B, which is also needed by the virus to replicate itself.
 The ingredients in Epclusa initially greatly reduce and then completely stop the production of new copies of the hepatitis C virus.

 - Epclusa belongs to the class of medicines known as hepatitis C antivirals.
 It may also be called a combination antiviral agent.

-- Epclusa is approved for use in adults and pediatric patients at least 6 years of age or weighing at least 17 kg with chronic hepatitis C virus (HCV) genotype 1, 2, 3, 4, 5, or 6 infection.
+- Epclusa is approved for use in adults and children at least 3 years of age with chronic hepatitis C virus (HCV) genotype 1, 2, 3, 4, 5, or 6 infection.

 - May be used with ribavirin in patients with advanced liver disease (decompensated cirrhosis).

 - Epclusa is also approved to treat chronic HCV in patients co-infected with HIV.

 - Epclusa is taken orally by mouth, once a day.
 It comes in three strengths: sofosbuvir 400 mg/velpatasvir 100 mg, sofosbuvir 200 mg/velpatasvir 50 mg, and sofosbuvir 150 mg/velpatasvir 37.5 mg).
 The dosage in children is based on weight.